billba/topical/README.md

 ## The *Topics* pattern

-The Topics pattern models conversations as a dynamic heirarchy of independent conversational topics.
-Messages pass down through the heirarchy, each topic handling the message and/or passing it on to a child topic as it sees fit.
+The Topics pattern models conversations as a dynamic tree of independent conversational topics, each with its own state.
+Activities pass down through the tree, each topic handling the activity and/or passing it on to a child topic as it sees fit.
 A child topic notifies its parent when it's done.

 ![Topics](/Topics.gif)